-- Figure 10-15-8a: Parking Lot Landscaping Border Options for Separation from Street - C. Parking Lot Interior Landscaping Requirements: The parking lot interior landscaping requirements apply to all off-street parking lots that contain five or more parking spaces.
+- 7. Side and rear parking lot perimeter borders shall be landscaped with plant material covering a minimum of fifty percent (50%) of the total border surface area measured at the plant's maturity. - C. Parking Lot Interior Landscaping Requirements: The parking lot interior landscaping requirements apply to all off-street parking lots that contain five or more parking spaces.
 Only areas specified in figure 10-15-7b can be counted towards a project's interior parking lot landscaping requirements.
 Interior planting areas are required within all parking lots as specified in this subsection. - 1.
 At least eighteen (18) square feet of interior landscape planting area shall be provided within the interior of an off-street parking area for each parking stall contained with the parking area. - 2.
 Landscaping located within the interior of a parking area shall be evenly dispersed throughout the area.
 All planting areas shall be protected to prevent damage by vehicles and vehicle overhang. - 3.
 When the number of stalls in a parking area exceeds the number of required parking stalls defined in Chapter 10-14 by (125%) the minimum interior parking lot landscaping requirements shall be increased to thirty-six (36) square feet of interior landscaping for each parking space contained within the parking stall. - 4.
 All aisles shall have landscaped areas at each end of the aisle. - 5.
 One (1) tree shall be planted within the interior of a parking area per every ten (10) stalls contained within the area.
 Interior parking area landscapes shall have a minimum of fifty percent (50%) plant material coverage measured at plants maturity.